jimthomas1997/jimthomas1997.github.io/README.md

 # Personal Porfolio
-A Front End project on portfolio using HTML5,CSS, Javascript, jQuery, Bootstrap4.
+A Front End project on portfolio using HTML5,CSS, Javascript, jQuery and Bootstrap4.
+It is responsive and you can view in your mobile phone with no issues.

 # About Project
 Created 2 versions of portfolio.